lorikayman/KnightLauncher/README.md

     no screens found
 ```

-If this error is found, change `Virtual 1920 1080` line referencing display resolution in `xorg.conf` to a different common one and rerun xorg on :99 display.
+In case of this error change `Virtual 1920 1080` line referencing display resolution in `xorg.conf` to a different common one and rerun xorg on :99 display.

-Once Xorg is running, dynamically adjust :99 resolution:
+Once Xorg is running, dynamically adjust display :99 resolution:

 ```sh
 # define display context